ogie15/ATTUNE-STOP-AWS-EC2-INSTANCE/README.md

 # Using Attune to shutdown AWS EC2 Instance

-This Blueprint is used for shutting down single or multiple AWS EC2 Instances An EC2 instance is a virtual server in Amazon Web services.
+This Blueprint is used for shutting down single or multiple AWS EC2 Instances.
+An EC2 instance is a virtual server in Amazon Web services.
 It stands for Elastic Compute Cloud.
 It is a web service where an AWS user can provision a compute server in the AWS cloud.